foreverpiano/foreverpiano/README.md

 ## Hi there 👋

+- 🔭 Lately I am doing **Hardware Efficient algorithm on DiT and LLM**
+- 🌱 Currently major in  **Theoretical Mechanics** (4st year undergraduate) in Tsinghua University
+- 💬 Ask me about my favorite song🎤🎼
+- 📫 How to reach me: pianoqwz@gmail.com
+- ⚡ Fun fact: Love to say anyway in many ways

 <!--
 **foreverpiano/foreverpiano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.